Title of Loan Object (Artwork):

-Your artist statement will be published on the plaques that will hang on the wall next to your art.
+Your artist statement will be published in our print and online catalogues as well as on the plaques that will hang on the wall next to your art.
 The ideal length for the artist statement is approx. 100 words (600 character limit) and should be written for a mainstream audience.
 Please describe the meaning or story behind your work, your process, or your art practice in general as if you were explaining it to someone with no arts education.
 Please keep in mind that a lot of academic vocabulary can be confusing or intimidating to non-artists, and our intention is to make connections and to make your art accessible to all audiences.
+Statements may be edited for clarity and to conform with house style.

 Below are two examples of appropriate artist statements (content and length).